Corneal Abrasion

 Avoid antibiotics containing neomycin (eg, Neosporin) because of the high incidence of allergy to neomycin in the general population.
 The use of prophylactic periocular injections or systemic administration of antibiotics after corneal abrasions is controversial.

 The pain of corneal abrasions may be severe and should be treated with nonsteroidal anti-inflammatory drops and, if necessary, a soft bandage contact lens.
-Narcotic analgesia is occasionally required on a short-term basis.
+Narcotic analgesia occasionally is required on a short-term basis.
 These are continued until the pain decreases to the point that it can be managed with over-the-counter analgesics.

 Repeated use of topical anesthetic drops should be discouraged, as it interferes with corneal wound healing.